LRG2000/GettingAndCleaningData/README.md

 * Variables with the text "coefficient" are the Autoregression coefficients with Burg order equal to 4.
 * Variables with "index.of.max.frequency" were originally labeled "maxInds", and are the "inded of the frequency component with largest magnitude" in the Fourier analysis.

-* There are 7 variables whose names were unchanged.
-These are the columns for the angle between two of the other measured variables.
-We decided that angle(var1.to.var2) was the correct balance between descriptiveness and brevity.
-These columns should be interpreted as "the angle between variable 1 and variable 2".
+* The variable names in the form of  "angle.var1.to.var2" should be read as "the angle between var1 and var2".
+In this case, var1 and var2 are physical vectors.
 * We believe there was a typographical error in the name "angle(tBodyAccJerkMean),gravityMean)" so we removed the middle ")".
 * We believe there was a typographical error in the names in which "Body" was repeated, so we reduced the instance of "Body" to one in those names.
 * When abbreviations in the original column name involved more than one word we expanded the column name to include the full name of the variable.